PhantomSlash64/Karmazoo-Data-Inspecting-Guide/README.md

 ## !
 [Fmod Bank Tools](https://gamebanana.com/tools/13847)
 Incase you want to potentially make any sound mods, This is for you!
 You can figure it out easily if you know where to look online but this should be familiar to people who have modded Pizza Tower or any game that used FSB bank files

+# That is all the tools I have!
+Good luck on your journey to find all the secrets of the zoo!